dbt-labs/docs.getdbt.com/website/docs/docs/integrate/dbt-semantic-layer.md

 :::info 📌

-The dbt Semantic Layer is currently available for public preview!
+The dbt Semantic Layer is currently available for public preview.
 With the dbt Semantic Layer, you'll be able to centrally define business metrics, remove code duplication and inconsistency, create self-service in downstream tools, and more!

 For more info on public preview and plan availability, check out the [public preview](/docs/integrate/dbt-semantic-layer#public-preview) and [product architecture](/docs/integrate/dbt-semantic-layer#product-architecture) section.